 Because the way in which all national and provincial public sector organisations as well parastatals such as Eskom, Telkom and Transnet award tenders has dramatically changed.

 So, if you don’t know how these changes affect your tendering process…then you could be out of the running before you even begin.

 Public sector procurement is such a broad term and it can cover anything from multi-billion Rand road upgrade deals down to contracts to clean the dustbins at local libraries or supply flowers to a town hall.
-Every Government department from national, provincial and local levels has its own procurement officers and each have their own procurement requirements, and to add to all of this the purchasing procedures will vary according to the value and complexity involved in each particular process.
-Add to this that the procedures are also dictated to by the level of Government you are dealing with and all this gets really confusing.
+Every Government department on a national, provincial and local level has its own procurement officers and each have their own procurement requirements, and to add to all of this the procurement procedures will vary according to the value and complexity involved in each particular process.
+Add to this that the procedures are also dictated to by the level of Government you are dealing with and all of this gets really confusing.